GraceeFlower/JS-Practice/README.md

 - Written Examination
 ...

+Also, the code sometimes is related by its HTML & CSS.
+I add the folders about them and you can download to make some attempts by yourself~

-Cause I am a new hand, hope you can give me lots of criticisms.
+Cause I am a **new hand**, hope you can give me lots of criticisms.

-Thanks!
+##### Thanks!